 Consumption may cause symptoms such as stomach pain, vomiting, headache, dilated pupils, drowsiness, diarrhea, delirium, and coma.
 The cherries are highly poisonous to dogs, cats, and certain birds.
 The Peace Lily is one of the most beautiful and popular indoor plants, but it is not for homes with kids and pets around.
 Mouth ulcerations excessive drooling, choking, swelling, and vomiting are common symptoms which occur upon ingestion of any part of the plant.
 Even a small portion of the leaves, if consumed by a dog or cat, can be more dangerous and potentially lethal.

-poisonous house plants, indoor plants poisonous, indoor plants pictures, poisonous interior plants, indoor plants images, .
+A Jerusalem Cherry is a type of perennial plant with poisonous fruitLabel: indoor plants poisonous, indoor plants pictures, indoor plants images, poisonous interior plants, poisonous house plants, .